 - 6.1 This HIA demonstrates that the policies in the Local Plan are not anticipated to have any negative effects on the health and wellbeing of the borough residents.
-The policies provide a number of hooks and recommendations for improving the health outcomes. - 6.2 This positive outcome is seen to be a reflection of both the increasing amount of evidence available about the inter-relationship between the environment and people's health, which mean that health considerations have been a key thread throughout all of the policies in the Plan, as well as a reflection of the high levels of collaboration that already exist between planning and public health teams at the Council.
+The policies provide a number of hooks and recommendations for improving the health outcomes. - This positive outcome is seen to be a reflection of both the increasing amount of evidence available about the inter-relationship between the environment and people's health, which mean that health considerations have been a key thread throughout all of the policies in the Plan, as well as a reflection of the high levels of collaboration that already exist between planning and public health teams at the Council. - Overall, the Plan will improve health outcomes across a number of key indicators over the lifetime of the plan period.
+A focus on enhancing green infrastructure, encouraging active travel, improving air quality, elevating design and construction standards, and supporting social and community infrastructure is at the heart of the plan, underpinned by the Living Locally concept, and will benefit residents, workers, and visitors in the borough.